tsedio/tsed/readme.md

 #### Create your first controller

 Create a new `calendarCtrl.ts` in your controllers directory configured previously with `ServerLoader.scan()`.
 All controllers declared with `@Controller` decorators is considered as an Express router.
 An Express router require a path (here, the path is `/calendars`) to expose an url on your server.
-More precisely, it is a part of path, and entire exposed url depend on the Server configuration (see ServerLoader.setEndpoint()) and the controllers dependencies.
-In this case, we haven't a dependencies and the root endpoint is set `/rest`.
-So the url of this controller will be `http://host/rest/calendars`.
+More precisely, it is a part of path, and entire exposed url depend on the Server configuration (see `ServerLoader.setEndpoint()`) and the controllers dependencies.
+In this case, we haven't a dependencies and the root endpoint is set to `/rest`.
+So the controller's url will be `http://host/rest/calendars`.

 ```typescript
 import {Controller, Get} from "ts-express-decorators";